arthurtran04/Kaggle-Housing-Prices-Competition/README.md

 $ jupyter notebook
 ```

-Then inside the Jupyter Web Application running at `http://localhost:8888`, find the `Kaggle-Housing-Prices-Competition` directory and open the `solution.ipynb` file to explore the solution.
+Then inside the Jupyter Web Application running at `http://localhost:8888`, find the `kaggle-housing-prices-competition` directory and open the `solution.ipynb` file to explore the solution.

 ## Dataset